tablelandnetwork/docs/building/javascript-sdk.md

 const { name } = await tbl.create(
-  `name text, id int, primary key (id);`, // table schema definition `mytable` // optional perfix that will be added to "queryable name" );
+  `name text, id int, primary key (id);`, // table schema definition `mytable` // optional perfix that will be added to "table name" );

 // `name` will be the prefix, if supplied, with the chain id and